Are you a Harry Potter fan? We are, too!

 You may choose to heat the cream soda.
 Otherwise, this is more of a lukewarm Butterbeer, rather than hot Butterbeer.

-Either of these Butterbeer recipes could be served cold by either freezing or cooling the final product.
-As mentioned above, you could also turn them into adult versions for a New Years Eve party or other adult gathering by adding Irish cream and/or substituting Irish cream for the heavy cream.
+The hot butterbeer recipe could be served cold by either freezing or cooling the final product.
+As mentioned above, you could also turn them into adult versions for a New Years Eve party or other adult gathering.
+You can create an alcoholic butterbeer drink by adding Irish cream and/or substituting Irish cream for the heavy cream.